uvarc/rc-learning/content/courses/python-high-performance/gpu_acceleration.md

 ```
 If you must use pip, you must also install the [NVIDIA CUDA SDK](https://numba.readthedocs.io/en/stable/user/installing.html).

+Numba can be used with PyCUDA so adding it to the PyCUDA environment, which should already contain cudatoolkit, might be advisable.
+This example is from the PyCUDA [tutorial](https://github.com/berlinguyinca/pycuda/blob/master/doc/source/tutorial.rst).
+{{% code-download file="/courses/python-high-performance/codes/pycuda_numba.py" lang="python" %}}

 ### Numba Vectorization

 Numba CUDA can "vectorize" a universal function (ufunc) by compiling it and running it on the GPU.
 Vectorization is implemented through a decorator.